The Secret to Stop Form SPAM in Drupal

 Posted on October 17, 2014 by Bob Kruse

-Not long after you launch a Drupal site, the Spam bots will sniff you out an immediately start sending junk though your forms and create fake users through your registration form.
+Not long after you launch a Drupal site, the Spam bots will sniff you out an immediately start sending junk through your forms and create fake users through your registration form.

 99% of the time spammers use automated programs that comb your website, looking for emails to grab and forms (contact forms, comment forms, forum forms, etc) to post information into.
 I’ve even seen Drupal specific bots register for accounts, log in, access the /node/add page and then try to continuously add new nodes.
 Crazy.